 Strong Data Quality Begets Strong Quality Outcomes

 As organizations make strides along their digital transformation journeys, they will undoubtedly begin producing more data.
 As Ed Van Siclen, VP of Strategy & Business Development at Veeva, pointed out, “Data is the gift of digital transformation.”
 Indeed, data pours in from all corners of today’s modern organizations.
-As greater access to aggregated quantitative and qualitative data becomes available organizations can have immediately line of sight into how their continuous improvement efforts are playing out in the marketplace.
-It also allows for a much faster response to consumer-facing issues that need to be addressed.
+As greater access to aggregated quantitative and qualitative data becomes available, organizations can have an immediate line of sight into how their continuous improvement efforts are playing out in the marketplace.
+This also allows for a much faster response to consumer-facing issues that need to be addressed.

 Data, when presented to the right people at just the right time, has the potential to unlock insights and detect unforeseen patterns.
 Leading manufacturers are already acting to harness data (including data coming from IoT devices on their production lines) to drive meaningful results in quality improvement.

 While digital transformations are always a journey, they do not need to be overwhelming.
 Whether your organization’s journey is just getting started or has stalled and needs a reboot, Clarkston offers the following for consideration: